Eventure

 Project Overview

-As event discovery has become an integral part of social and cultural engagement, we decided to focus on it as our concept project.
+As event discovery continues to play a key role in social and cultural engagement, we chose it as the focus of our concept project.
+Key features of Eventure include:

 Role